JacqulineMbogo/jumba-vibecheck/README.md

-# jumba-vibecheck

-Great!
-Here's a **well-structured `README.md`** for your project, based on the setup you've described — Vite frontend + Express/MongoDB backend deployed on Firebase and Heroku:

----

 # VibeCheck — Mood Journal Web App

 VibeCheck is a mood journaling application that helps users track, manage, and reflect on their emotions through personal entries.
 This full-stack web app is built using modern JavaScript technologies with a clean frontend/backend separation.